Victordh/VeganProductScanner/STYLE.md

 In strings.xml, use 'error.message.network', not 'network_error'.

+Java:
 In Java, use CamelCase (etUsername).
 Acronyms (like HTML or ID) as passHtml and getId.
+Don't user ALLCAPS with finals, it would cause a mix of CamelCase and SNAKE_CASE.
+It is obvious enough anyway, because of syntax highlighting.
 Don't prefix with activity, because code is in a certain activity already anyway.
 (NOT: activityLoginEtUsername, BUT: etUsername)
 Temporary stuff can have really simple names, a ListView you only use once somewhere can be called 'lv'.
 No need to prefix Strings, floats, etc. with their type (NOT: stringId, BUT: id).